Skip to main content

 There are three cases in which late payment interest is not generated in favor of taxpayers :

-In these cases, the amount returned for these concepts will not generate late payment interest against taxpayers, regardless of the date on which the refund is made.
+In these cases, the amount returned for these concepts will not generate late payment interest for taxpayers, regardless of the date on which the refund is made.

 3. Waiver of return

-In the event that the taxpayer decides to waive the refund resulting from the self-assessment carried out, he or she must check the corresponding box on the deposit or refund document (form 200 or 206).
+If the taxpayer decides to waive the refund resulting from the self-assessment made, he/she must check the corresponding box on the payment or refund document (form 200 or 206).